 The way you use your mobile device around your family can affect your relationships.
 Cell phones can make you feel more connected, but they also can distract you and your family from connecting with each other in person.
-Your view on whether it’s okay to use cell phones during family time is likely related to how often you use your own phone around your family.
-While some people need to check their phones for work or emergency purposes, it’s important to model and prioritize putting away phones and to engage in face-to-face communication.
+While some people need to check their phones for work or emergency purposes, it’s important to model and prioritize making meaningful connections through face-to-face communication.

 Some people have trouble putting away their cell phone even when it causes problems.
 They might feel a lack of control over how often they pick up their phone or how long they use it.
 They might feel the need to constantly check it without a real reason or feel upset if they don’t have access to the phone.
 Using a cell phone for work purposes during family time can increase distress and strain on a family.
 While using their cell phones, parents talk to their kids less, respond more slowly, and overreact to being interrupted.
 And snubbing your partner while on the phone (“phubbing”) is linked to lower relationship satisfaction among couples.